dragoncheeze/dragoncheese-os/README.md

 These are simple Fedora Atomic images using [BlueBuild docs](https://blue-build.org/how-to/setup/).
 Just a few tweaks made to the default [Universal Blue](https://universal-blue.org) images.
  - using Brave as default browser
- - added Lutris as flatpak
+ - added Lutris and Wine
  - distrobox, neovim, fish, and other default apps installed.
  - custom minimal configuration for the sway image